Logo of the The Poor Swiss

 From 250’000 0.90% – 0.97% 0.65% – 0.72%

-Overall, I feel like the fees with the discount are good for a Robo-advisor investing sustainably.
+Overall, I feel like the fees with the discount are decent for actively investing sustainably.
 However, the fees without discount are pretty high.
 There are many cheaper alternatives, even for sustainable investing.

 The good thing about these fees is that they are very transparent and simple.